natasha/ipymarkup/README.md

 ## License

-Source code of `ipymarkup` is distributed under MIT license (allows modification and commercial usage)
+The source code of `ipymarkup` is distributed under MIT license (allows modification and commercial usage)

 ## Support